amirmasoud-iravani/ai-engineering-school/00_setup/github_for_beginners.md

-# GitHub for a five-year-old
+# GitHub for Beginners

-GitHub is an online shelf for code.
+GitHub is an online shelf for your codes.

 - Your project folder is a **toy box**.
 - Git takes **photos** of the toy box over time.
 Each photo is a **commit**.
 - GitHub stores the toy box and its photos online.
 - A repository is one shelf containing one project.

-## Suggested repository name
+## Current Repository Name

 ```text
 ai-engineering-school